 The company supplements the review activities by Internal Audit with documented self-assessments by the divisions and all subsidiaries.
 Internal Audit sees to it that these activities do take place, and reviews the submissions to ensure the quality of the process; it consolidates the results of the self-assessments for the Board Audit Committee and the Board of Directors.

 There are several full time employees dedicated to Internal Audit, including one chief internal auditor and several staff members.
 In accordance with Regulations Governing Establishment of Internal Control Systems by Public Companies, where a public company has established an audit committee, any appointment or dismissal of the chief internal auditor shall be subject to approval by the audit committee and be submitted to the board of directors for a resolution.
 The appointment, dismissal, evaluation, and compensation of the Company’s internal auditors will be submitted to the Chairman of the Board for review and approval.
-MTI has indeed implemented and passed the latest version of the "Corporate Governance Best Practice Principles" on November 11, 2022.
+MTI has indeed implemented the "Corporate Governance Best Practice Principles".

 |Back to Top|